aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/router-bgp.md

             # Outbound prefix-list name.
             prefix_list_out: <str>
             additional_paths:

+              # Apply the configurations only to the routes matching the prefix list.
+              prefix_list: <str>
               receive: <bool>

               # Select an option to send multiple paths for same prefix through bgp updates.